In November 2016, Guelph City Council began offering a Territorial Acknowledgement at the beginning of each Council meeting.

 Much effort has been made to ensure that the information contained within this document is accurate.
 It is understood that this is a living document that will continue to evolve over time as an ongoing work in progress.
 Any inaccuracies may be reported to City of Guelph Clerk’s Office (email@example.com).

 A territorial acknowledgement starts with the land: it’s about acknowledging the land we reside on and honouring the relationship between the land and the people living and thriving here long before settlers arrived.
-It offers an opportunity to pay respect to traditional territories; be mindful of our collective role as stewards of the land; and build awareness of present-day indigenous culture in our community.
+It offers an opportunity to pay respect to ancestral and traditional territories; be mindful of our collective role as stewards of the land; and build awareness of present-day Indigenous culture in our community.

 Archaeological evidence indicates Indigenous Peoples were present in the area now known as Guelph as early as 11,000 years ago.
-Up until the 15th century, the Anishinaabe people lived, farmed, and hunted in the Guelph area before their settlements moved closer to present-day Hamilton.
-At one point, the local First Nations population was estimated to number 30,000.
+Up until the 15th century, the Attawandaron people – also known as Neutral – lived, farmed, and hunted in the Guelph area before their settlements moved closer to present-day Hamilton.
+At one point, the population of the Attawandaron was approximately 30,000.
 The population steadily declined as many died in epidemics of diseases brought from Europe, while others were driven out of the area during wars, or were absorbed into what is today Six Nations.
 After 1690 the Mississauga people entered the area and in 1784 negotiated the sale of a large tract of land, including the location of present-day Guelph, to the British for £1,180.
-This transfer of land is covered by Upper Canada Treaty No. 3, 1792.
-Today, Guelph is home to many First Nations, Métis and Inuit people who have moved to the area from across Turtle Island.
+This transfer of land is covered by an Upper Canada Treaty No. 3, 1792.
+Today, Guelph is home to many First Nations, Metis and Inuit people who have moved to the area from across Turtle Island.

 The acknowledgement may be used by the Mayor or designate at the start of public meetings of council and at civic celebrations and other official events, as deemed appropriate, that are either hosted and/or supported by the City.
 The acknowledgement may be printed, spoken, projected, or posted on the City of Guelph website.